 If we had to play favorites, the bathroom would outrank every room in the house.
 While we love a stylish kitchen, a luxe living room, and a blissful bedroom, nothing compares to the peaceful respite a well-designed bathroom offers.
 It's a place of refuge where we wash off a hard day's work and beautify ourselves for the day ahead.
 It's a time for reflection and relaxation.
 (Who doesn't love a bath?
 Especially in a freestanding tub.)
 But decorating a bathroom can be challenging, especially when it's a small one.

 The most transformative tool in your decorating arsenal?
 A paintbrush.
-"Bathrooms aren't the easiest spaces to make homely or stylish," interior designer and author Abigail Ahern tells me.
-However, a dark paint color will stop it from veering into the sterile-and-soulless territory.
+"Bathrooms aren't the easiest spaces to make homey or stylish," interior designer and author Abigail Ahern tells me.
+However, a dark paint color will stop it from veering into sterile-and-soulless territory.
 "Going bold with your color choice is an instant game-changer," she told MyDomaine.
 Designers also agree that a clean white paint color never goes out of style.
 You can always add pops of color in accent designs to finish the look.

 Ready for a revamp?
 We tapped several interior designers for their favorite out-of-the-box small-bathroom paint colors.

 "This bright, clean white doesn't get into the cold territory like some whites can.
 It makes the room feel modern and fresh, and lets the wooden vanities remain the focal point of the space." — Orlando Soria, Homepolish West Coast creative director

 Courtesy of Abigail Ahern